 - Set up enough space for your prepper pantry.

-- Only collect items that you can use or consume and those that are within your budget.
+- Only collect items you can use or consume and those within your budget.

 - Sort perishable and non-perishable items.